Updated on November 10, 2023 by Julie McCool

-Bodo's has been serving fresh, tasty bagels to UVA students and Charlottesville residents since 1988.
+Bodo's Bagels have been serving fresh, tasty bagels to UVA students and locals since 1988.
 If you crave a bagel in Cville, you have to head to Bodo's.
 The counter-service restaurant has three locations, including one on “The Corner” across the street from UVA.

-The Corner location of Bodo's Bagels is open 7:00 – 8:00 weekdays, 8:00 – 4:00 weekends.
+The Corner location of Bodo's Bagels is open 7:00 – 3:00 weekdays, 8:00 – 3:00 weekends.

-Our favorite stop for a leisurely breakfast or brunch is Farm Bell Kitchen, on Main Street close to UVA.
-There's a take-out counter for sweets and to go items, but we prefer to eat on-site in one of the lovely rooms of this converted home.
+Our favorite stop for a leisurely brunch in Charlottesville is Farm Bell Kitchen, on Main Street close to UVA.
+There's a take-out counter for sweets and to-go items, but we prefer to eat on-site in one of the lovely rooms of this converted home.

 With a grocery store feel and a small cafe area, we generally head to Foods of All Nations for take-out.
 The deli offers a nice selection of prepared food or you can have sandwiches made to order.
 There is also a salad and soup bar if you want a lighter meal.
 Last visit we had a Shrimp Po'Boy with fried okra that was very tasty.

-Foods of All Nations is open daily 7:30 – 8:00, Sunday 10:00 – 6:00.
+Foods of All Nations is open daily 7:30 – 7:00, Sunday 10:00 – 5:00.

 Even closer to UVA, and also serving a very tasty breakfast menu, is Oakhurst Inn Cafe.
-We first tried the cafe when we spent a weekend at the Oakhurst Inn, but we return even when we are staying further away.
+We first tried the cafe when staying at the Oakhurst Inn, but we return even when we are staying further away.

-Oakhurst Inn Cafe is open 7:00 – 2:00 weekdays, 8:00 – 2:00 on weekends.
+Oakhurst Inn Cafe is open daily, 8:00 – 2:00.

-Another favorite on The Corner near UVA is Roots Natural Kitchen.
+Another favorite restaurant on The Corner near UVA is Roots Natural Kitchen.
 The restaurant was created by UVA Business School grads on a mission to deliver healthy, affordable, and delicious food made with natural ingredients.
 Diners choose from a variety of grains, greens, vegetables, nuts, cheese, meats, and dressings to create the perfect bowl of flavor.
 Take your meal to go or relax at one of the tables upstairs.